Cryental/VSkeleton-Logging/README.md

-# Volistx Skeleton Logging App
+# Volistx Framework Logging Service

 This app is an external log service app for Volistx Skeleton.